 With Sendbird, you can also send file messages.
 In this application, we allow users to select the file from the device and then send it.

-When working with Android and iOS, you must request permission from users before using a file picker.
+When working with Android and iOS, you must request permission from users before using an imagepicker.

-Important: Sendbird requires a Javascript File object as the file to upload.
-You may receive errors or have a failed upload if trying to send another format.
+Important: In React Native, Sendbird requires a Javascript object as the file to upload.
+You may receive errors or have a failed upload if you try to send another format.
 Sometimes, the custom file pickers used from public repositories don’t deliver the proper object type.

 Remember that when sending file messages, you cannot send text along with it.
 However, you can use other message object attributes to send a text and display it on the chat list.
 Check out the list of available attributes for a file message: